 Admiral Farragut and the USS Hartford’s Captain Percival Deayton, USN, aboard the ship in 1864.
 Deayton was Hartford’s 6th captain.
 Her last, CPT Earl Peck Finney Sr in 1923 was her 23rd.
 No less than a dozen of the men who walked the decks of Hartford at the Battle of Mobile Bay that year would become recipients of the Medal of Honor.

 After the Civil War, Hartford was sent to the Pacific, becoming the head of the new Asiatic Squadron.
 She would spend the next 34 years on the West Coast between China and California, with stops at virtually every port in between.
 In 1880, she was given the barely used twin non-condensing back-acting steam engines of the scrapped Milwaukee-class river monitor USS Keywadin, which doubled her power plant.
 Her original bronze screw was replaced by a new one, but the Navy did not throw this old prop away.
 We’ll get to that later.

 The Hartford at sea in 1905, nearly 50 years young

-By the dawn of the 20th Century, the old screw frigate was over forty years at sea but was still at service.
+By the dawn of the 20th Century, the old screw frigate was over forty years at sea but was still a service.
 Rebuilt and sent to the East Coast, she spent twelve years from 1899-1912 as the unarmed seagoing training ship for Naval Academy midshipmen as well as new bluejackets and goats.
-Although the ship was almost all original above deck, her Civil War era engines had been replaced by a pair of modern 1000-hp compound engines coupled to their own boilers.
-The did still turn the same single screw installed in 1880 however and would for another half century.
+Although the ship was almost all original above deck, her Civil War-era engines had been replaced by a pair of modern 1000-hp compound engines coupled to their own boilers.
+They did still turn the same single screw installed in 1880 however and would for another half-century.

 Ships inspection 1905